Azure/app-service-linux-docs/HowTo/use_gRPC_with_dotnet.md

 3. Go to the **HTTP version** drop-down and select **2.0**
 4. Click **save**

-This will restart your application and configure your site to allow clients to connect over HTTP/2.
+This will restart your application and configure the front end to allow clients to make HTTP/2 calls.

 #### 2. Enable HTTP20ProxyFlag
 Next, you'll need to configure the HTTP20ProxyFlag: